Osman II: Reign

 Osman II ascended the throne at the age of 14 as the result of a coup d'état against his uncle Mustafa I "the Mad" (1617–1618, 1622–1623).
 Despite his youth, Osman II soon sought to assert himself as a ruler, and after securing the empire's eastern border by signing a peace treaty (Treaty of Serav) with Safavid Persia, he personally led the Ottoman campaign against Poland and King Sigismund III during the Moldavian Magnate Wars, also having his younger brother Mehmed strangled just before he left Istanbul on campaign.
 Forced to sign a humiliating peace treaty with the Poles after the Battle of Khotyn (Chocim) in September–October, 1621, Osman II returned home to Constantinople in shame, blaming the cowardice of the Janissaries and the insufficiency of his statesmen for his humiliation.

 The basic and exceptional weakness from which Osman II suffered was the conspicuous absence of a female power basis in the harem.
 From 1620 until Osman's death, a governess (daye hatun, lit. wet-nurse) was appointed as a stand-in valide, and she could not counterbalance the contriving of Mustafa I's mother in the Old Palace.
 Although he did have a loyal chief black eunuch at his side, this could not compensate for the absence of what in the politics of that period was a winning combination, valide sultan–chief black eunuch, especially in the case of a young and very ambitious ruler.
 According to Piterberg, Osman II did not have haseki sultan, opposite with Peirce who claim that Ayşe was Osman's haseki.
 But it is clear that Ayşe was politically insignificant and she couldn't be a valide support for Osman's reign.

-In the autumn of 1620, Özi Beylerbeyi İskender Pasha seized the secret letter sent by Transylvanian Prince Bethlen Gabor to Istanbul and sent it to Poland, and Osman also became a veteran of the people around him.
-He decided to embark on a Polish expedition.
-Continuing preparations for the Polish campaign, neither cold nor famine nor the English ambassador John Eyre could deter Osman.
-The ambassador of Sigismund III, the King of Poland, was brought into Istanbul despite the severe colds.
-The janissaries and army were not willing to go on a campaign, regardless of their conditions.
+In the autumn of 1620, Özi Beylerbeyi İskender Pasha defeated the Poles in an expedition into Poland.
+However, further Polish campaigns were deterred by the Janissary forces unwilling to march on Poland.
+The ambassador of Sigismund III, the King of Poland, was brought into Istanbul despite the severe cold.